Arunnishanth-LifeSigns/belt_presense/README.md

 # Belt Presence Monitoring System

 This project is a comprehensive system designed to monitor the presence of a belt, likely in a safety or operational context.
-It processes sensor data, provides real-time streaming, and stores presence information in a database.
-The system is built with a combination of Go and Python, utilizing technologies like Kafka and MQTT for messaging.
+It processes sensor data in real-time and stores presence information in a database.
+The system is built using Go and utilizes technologies like Kafka and MQTT for messaging.

-## Key Features
+## Architecture

-*   **Real-time Data Processing:** The system is capable of processing sensor data in real-time to determine belt presence.
-*   **Database Storage:** Presence information is stored in a SQLite database (`belt_presense.db`), allowing for historical data analysis and reporting.
-*   **Messaging Integration:** The Go application is designed to work with Kafka and MQTT, providing flexibility in how data is received and processed.
+The application is designed with a clear separation of concerns for robust and scalable data processing:

+*   **Kafka (`kafka_handler.go`):** The core data stream of belt sensor data is processed through Kafka.
+The application consumes data from a specified Kafka topic.
+*   **MQTT (`mqtt_handler.go`):** MQTT is used for control signals.
+It listens for `start` and `stop` commands from an upstream sync service, which allows for dynamic control of the monitoring process.
+*   **SQLite (`sqlite.go`):** The application uses a SQLite database for state management.
+This allows the application to keep track of its operational state and initiate restarts appropriately, ensuring data integrity and continuity.

 ## Project Structure

 The project is organized into several key directories and files:

 *   `cmd/main.go`: The main entry point for the Go application.
 It initializes the configuration, database, and message handlers.
-*   `internal/`: This directory contains the core logic of the Go application, separated into packages for configuration, database interaction, message handling, and data models.
+*   `internal/`: This directory contains the core logic of the Go application, separated into packages for configuration (`config`), database interaction (`database`), message handling (`handler`), and data models (`models`).
-*   `processed_data/`: This directory contains JSON files with processed data from the sensors, organized by patient ID.
-*   `go.mod` and `go.sum`: These files manage the Go module dependencies for the project.
-*   `docker-compose.yml`: This file can be used to define and run multi-container Docker applications.
+*   `docker-compose.yml`: This file can be used to define and run multi-container Docker applications, particularly for setting up the required services like Kafka and MQTT brokers.
-*   `belt_presense.db`: SQLite database for storing presence information.
+*   `belt_presense.db`: The SQLite database file used for state management.

+The following files are generated locally and should not be committed to the repository:
+*   `go.mod`, `go.sum`: These files manage the Go module dependencies and are created by running `go mod tidy`.
+*   `venv_beltStream/`: This is a Python virtual environment directory created for the optional testing script.

 ## Getting Started